hhkit/cpp.property/README.md

 ## Usage
 A property is constructed using the `fcp::property` template, which takes in three arguments:
-1. T, the type of the property.
+1. `T`, the type of the property.
-2. GetFn, a pointer to the getter member function for the property The member function pointed to by GetFn must be const-qualified.
+2. `GetFn`, a pointer to the getter member function for the property The member function pointed to by GetFn must be const-qualified.
-3. SetFn, an optional setter for the property.
+3. `SetFn`, an optional setter for the property.

 The properties must be guarded by the `PROPERTIES_BEGIN()` and `PROPERTIES_END()` macros, which hide a union and a property_offset object that